-A compression fracture of the spine is a break in one of the vertebrae bones due to a compression force.
-These occur most frequently in the lower back due to the additional weight of the vertebrae above.
+A spinal compression fracture is a break in one of the vertebrae bones, caused by compression in the spine.
+They occur most frequently in the lower back due to the additional weight of the vertebrae above.

 Nerve involvement is common in both degenerative and traumatic compression fractures due to the close proximity of the spinal cord and nerve roots.